Sturnella magna magna

 Elsewhere in the state it is local as a breeding bird.
 It is a “rare spring migrant or breeder” in the Rainwater Basin (Jorgensen 2012).
 It is common in the Platte River Valley at least as far west as Mormon Island Crane Meadows in Hall Co where it was listed as abundant in the summers of 1980-81 (Lingle and Hay 1982).
 However, the 2003 Hall Co Spring Count had 11 Eastern and 536 Western Meadowlarks, and Lingle (1994) stated that “Over 99% of the meadowlarks in this area [Buffalo, Phelps, Kearney, Hall, Adams, Hamilton, and Clay Cos] are Western Meadowlarks”.
 Eastern Meadowlark occurs further west in relatively small numbers to Lincoln and Keith Cos (Rosche and Johnsgard 1984, Rosche 1994, Brown and Brown 2001).
 A regular location is the meadows near the North Platte Airport in Lincoln Co, where 30 were present 21 Apr 2005.
 Mollhoff (2016) showed the westernmost confirmed breeding record as along the North Platte River in extreme eastern Morrill Co in 1984-89.
 There is a report at Bridgeport, Morrill Co 13 Jun 2003.

-In the Southwest, south of the North Platte and Platte River Valleys and west of Phelps and Harlan Cos, there are only 14 reports; notable were two birds in Hitchcock Co in Conservation Reserve Program brome during a wet year 2 Jul 2014.
+In the Southwest, south of the North Platte and Platte River Valleys and west of Phelps and Harlan Cos, there are only 15 reports; notable were two birds in Hitchcock Co in Conservation Reserve Program brome during a wet year 2 Jul 2014.
 The only Jun-Jul record for Banner, Kimball, and Cheyenne Cos is one in Kimball Co 26 Jul 2013; one was at Oliver Reservoir, Kimball Co 10 Aug 2021.
 There are only two reports for Perkins, Chase, and Dundy Cos, one at Enders Reservoir, Chase Co 10 Jun 2011 and one recorded near Lamar, Chase Co 4 Jul 2019.

 BBS trend analysis shows the species has declined – 3.13% (95% C.I; -4.56, -1.76) annually across the state from 1966-2015 (Sauer et al 2017).